asjad99/asjad99/README.md

 I'm a life long learner, who is trying to master the art of the following:

 - Building High Performing Technology Organizations
 - Intelligent Software Design and Construction
-- Data Product Management (Technical)
+- Product Management of Data Products

 ----